1. Health Hub

 Over time, regular exposure to these small doses helps the body become less sensitive to the allergens, reducing allergic reactions and symptoms like sneezing, itching, and congestion.
 It's a convenient and non-invasive approach that can be administered at home under medical supervision, making it a popular choice for managing allergies in a safe and effective manner.

 Sesame now offers video allergy testing and referral services to determine what allergies are causing your symptoms and whether or not an In-Person Allergy Treatment appointment is right for you.
-If appropriate, you will be given an initial dose of sublingual immunotherapy with observation from a licensed health care provider.
+If appropriate, you will be given an initial dose of sublingual immunotherapy with observation from a licensed healthcare provider.

-Note that all treatments and prescriptions are at the discretion of your health care provider.
+Note that all treatments and prescriptions are at the discretion of your healthcare provider.

 Prevention